SAP-archive/yaas_java_jersey_wishlist/SETUP.md

 To get the most of this guide, you should be able to work with [Java](http://www.java.com/), [Apache Maven](http://maven.apache.org/), and [git](https://git-scm.com/).

-The list of required software and operating systems is listed on the [*Prerequisites*](https://devportal.yaas.io/gettingstarted/prerequisites/index.html) page of the Getting Started Guide on the Dev Portal.
+The list of required software and operating systems is listed on the [Prerequisites](https://devportal.yaas.io/gettingstarted/prerequisites/index.html) page of the Getting Started guides on the Dev Portal.

 Set Up a Project and Create an Application